Last updated September 15, 2022

 It’s rare to secure even a needs-based financial aid package for a graduate degree, but fortunately, there are some unique fellowships that provide full funding for graduate study.
-Check out these nine opportunities to complete a Master’s degree with an award covering your full tuition and providing an annual living stipend, as well as other potential perks.
+Check out these ten opportunities to complete a Master’s degree with an award covering your full tuition and providing an annual living stipend, as well as other potential perks.
 There are awards for degrees in disciplines including international affairs, public policy, education, STEM and public health, business and social justice, among others!

 Scholarship For Service (SFS) is a unique program designed to increase and strengthen the cadre of federal information assurance professionals that protect the government’s critical information infrastructure.
 This program provides scholarships that may fully fund the typical costs of full-time students while attending a participating institution, including tuition and education and related fees.
 Additionally, Fellows receive stipends of up to $20,000 for undergraduate students and $32,000 for master’s and doctoral students.
 The scholarships are funded through grants awarded by the National Science Foundation (NSF).